-This bill proposes to amend the Arizona Revised Statutes by adding a new section, 9-461.19, which mandates that municipalities with populations over 30,000 must adopt zoning regulations allowing for the development of starter homes in at least 10% of new single-family residential developments larger than 10 contiguous acres, effective January 1, 2027.
-The bill specifies that municipalities cannot impose certain restrictions, such as minimum lot sizes of 4,000 square feet or more, minimum front setbacks of 20 feet or more, and other similar requirements, unless necessary for public health and safety standards.
-Additionally, it clarifies that this section does not apply to designated historical areas, military airport vicinities, or previously approved master planned communities.
+This bill proposes to amend the Arizona Revised Statutes by adding a new section, 9-461.19, which mandates that municipalities with populations over 30,000 must adopt zoning regulations to facilitate the development of starter homes in at least 10% of new single-family residential developments larger than 10 contiguous acres, effective January 1, 2027.
+The bill specifies that municipalities cannot impose certain restrictions, such as minimum lot sizes of 4,000 square feet or more, front setbacks of 20 feet or more, and other similar requirements, while still allowing for compliance with public health and safety standards.

 Statutes affected: Introduced Version: 9-461.19